GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Wands and Staves.md

 Each wand uses a particular attribute and produces a specific type of attack.
 To be able to operate a wand, you must have that attribute as a 13 or greater.
 When using a wand, if your attack die roll result is an odd number, you suffer a point of spell sickness.
 The attack of a wand is a magical effect, regardless of how it is used.
 The narrator can easily create wands of their own imagination.
 All attacks from wands are considered to be rays.

 **Wand of Bluntness**, $1,800
 Uses [Empy].
-When used, an invsibile forces pounds the foe.
+When used, an invisible forces pounds the foe.
 Inflicts a force attack.

 **Wand of Cold Ray**, $1,800
 Uses [Will].
 When used, a fine ray is projected which pushes thermal energy out of the space it occupies.
 This is a cold attack.